Human Rights Commission (Saudi Arabia): Structure

 The Commission is governed by a board of directors chaired by the head of commission, and with a membership of full- and (non-voting) part-time members.
 All members are appointed by the President of the Council of Ministers of Saudi Arabia, except for the Chairman and Vice-chairman, who are appointed by royal order.
 All members of the council of ministers are also appointed, and dismissed, by royal order.

 In August 2019, Awwad Alawwad was appointed head of commission, by royal decree, with the rank of minister.
+In 22 September 2022, Saudi Arabia has appointed the first woman, Hala al-Tuwaijri, as the new head of the Human Rights Commission with the rank of a minister.